BravishkaSkytano/blog/content/study-notes/BIB235/W4-audio-lectures.md

 ---
+title: W4 Audio Lectures
+description:
+date: 2024-09-25T18:50:00
+lastmod:
+categories:
+  - lecture
 tags:
+  - 🌿
-  - 🥀
+  - prophesy
-  - apologetics
+  - symbolism
 ---
-# W4 Audio Lectures

-#🥀

 ## [Daniel 10:1](Daniel%2010.md#1)[](Daniel%2010.md#2)[](Daniel%2010.md#3)[](Daniel%2010.md#4)[](Daniel%2010.md#5)[](Daniel%2010.md#6)[](Daniel%2010.md#7)[](Daniel%2010.md#8)[-9](Daniel%2010.md#9)
 - Cyrus the Persian and Darius the Mede are different
 	- Cyrus is the one prophesied about in Isaiah who let the Jews to Jerusalem